 Rustem Imangaliyev premiered in the U.S. on the 2015 Moscow Ballet tour to 80 cities as Principal Danseur.
 Imangaliyev is a highly awarded danseur receiving an Honorary Mention from the International Ballet Competition in Korea and an Honorary Award at the Asylmuratova International Ballet Competition in Kazakhstan.

 Alexandra Elagina made her North American debut as Masha on the 2010 eastern leg of the Moscow Ballet tour to critical acclaim, noted as “brimful with feeling,” by Alastair MacCaulay, NYTimes Chief Dance Critic and “exuded the essence of delicacy,” in Charleston Today.
 Alexandra hails from Kazan, called the “Third Capital of Russia” after Moscow and St Petersburg, lying at the confluence of the Volga and Kazanka Rivers.

 Shota Onodera performs the role of Nutcracker Prince in Moscow Ballet’s Great Russian Nutcracker.
 Onodera is an award winner performer receiving Silver Award at the Mongolian International Ballet Competition in 2018 in Arabesque.

 Kostyantyn Vinovoy became the principal soloist of the Kiev Municipal Academic Opera and Ballet Theatre immediately after graduating from the Kiev State Ballet School under Ballet Master Nobuhiro Terada.
-He won a top award at the world renowned Serge Lifar International Ballet Competition in Ukraine and is a brilliant principal dancer.
-He has frequently participated in “The Young Ballerina Festival” in Nagoya, Japan with which his Ballet Master Tekada has close ties.
+He won a top award at the world renowned Serge Lifar International Ballet Competition and is a brilliant principal dancer.